 The officers then ordered the transit group to enter the rear part of the van.
 There were already 12 persons inside the van; all of them were from Afghanistan, and they had been pushed back from Slovenia, as reported by the respondent.
 In total, there were now 22 persons in the van’s rear part.
 There was a narrow bench to sit on, but there was not enough space for everybody and the rest had to sit on the van’s floor.
 They were now being driven around for an estimated 4 or 5 hours, but the respondent believes that the actual distance could have been made in 1 hour.
 The driver drove fast and jerkily, so that people fell from the bench.
 It was very cold in the van, and there were no windows and no light.
 There was not enough fresh air, and the people were afraid to suffocate.

 “The police know they cannot scare us with hitting.
 But they make us scared when breathing stops.
 All of us had to vomit.”

 Around midnight (13 May 2021, 0:30 a.m.) the van stopped on an unpaved road between Nebljusi (Croatia) and Lohovo (Bosnia and Herzegovina).
 The respondent estimated the spot to be near the coordinates 44.7213779, 15.9199219.
-The same four police officers that had apprehended them were present and told the people to get out of the van one by one, to stand in a line and to walk over the border to Bosnia and Herzegovina.
-The officers had lit a fire and threw the group members’ belongings into the fire.
+The same four police officers that had apprehended them were present and told the people to get out of the van one by one, to stand in a line, and to walk over the border to Bosnia and Herzegovina.
+The officers lit a fire and threw the group members’ belongings into the fire.
 It was raining and the people on the move were very cold, as they had already spent several hours in the undercooled van.

 After two or three hours of walking, the group reached Bihać on 13 May 2021, around 3 a.m.